Yixuannn436/Rummikub/README.md

   - Supports the Game setup and tile distribution feature by randomly shuffling the 104 tiles in the draw pool and distributing them.
   - Be used to introduce unpredictability into the AI opponent's decision-making process when multiple valid moves exist.
 - Data structures for storing data
-  - struct Tile & class Player: Encapsulate the core properties of a single tile (number, color) and a player's state (score, "ice-breaking" status).
+  - struct Tile & class Player: Encapsulates the core properties of a single tile (number, color) and a player's state (score, "ice-breaking" status).
 This supports Game setup and tile distribution.
+  - Custom linked list: Implemented to manage the dynamic size of players' hands.
+This supports the Turn-based action system, allowing efficient node insertion when drawing tiles and node deletion when playing valid melds.
+  - std::vector<Tile> & std::vector<vector<Tile>>: Utilized to store the draw pool and the active board respectively.
+This ensures efficient Meld validation and board management, handling the continuously growing number of tiles played by all players.
+- Dynamic memory management
+  - Memory allocation for gameplay (new): Supports the Turn-based action system and board management.
+We dynamically allocate memory on the heap (e.g. using new Node or new Tile) whenever a player draws a tile or places a new valid meld onto the board.
+  - Memory deallocation to prevent leaks (delete): Essential for maintaining performance.
+When a player plays a tile from their hand, its original memory in the linked list is safely freed.
+  - Endgame cleanup: Supports the Winning conditions.
+Once the game concludes via Sudden-Death or Stalemate, all dynamically allocated objects (remaining pool, active hands, board melds) are systematically destroyed (delete) to ensure zero memory leaks.
-  -
+- File input/output
+  - Powers the Game save system by writing the active game state to a file (such as .txt or .dat).
+  - File streams (ifstream and ofstream) are used to record and retrieve the current draw pool, board melds, player hands, and turn order so a session can be paused and accurately reconstructed later.